 Additional new inputs were added to the w2_selective.npt file, requiring some reformatting of that input file to accommodate the new blending inputs.
 First, the maximum number of outlets in a blending group was increased from 2 to 10.
 With only two outlets, the blending solution is straightforward, but requires the user to determine which outlets should be blended at any time in the simulation prior to running the model.
 With up to 10 outlets specified, other constraints are used to select the outlets to be used and how flows in those outlets are balanced.
 The choice of outlets is controlled largely through the user-specified “priority” input.
 The following sections describe the new user-specified constraints, all of which are in the w2_selective.npt input file and summarized in Table 56.

 Dynamic Temperature Target (TSDYN on SPLIT2 input card).
-Setting TSDYN to ON tells the model to override the temperature target (TTARGET) specified on the SPLIT2 input card and instead use a user-specified time-series of temperature targets from an external file named “dynsplit_selectiveX.npt” where X is the blending group number, starting at 1.
-This is implemented in much the same way that the original version 3.7 code allowed the user to set a time series of temperature targets for the single-structure temperature control device.
+Setting TSDYN to ON tells the model to override the temperature target (TTARGET) specified on the SPLIT2 input card and instead use a user-specified time-series of temperature targets from an external file named “dynsplit_selectiveX.npt,” where X is the blending group number, starting at 1.
+This is implemented in much the same way as the original version 3.7 code allowed the user to set a time series of temperature targets for the single-structure temperature control device.
 This change simply allows a similar functionality to be applied for the blending of releases from two or more outlets.

 Depth (DEPTHx on the DEPTH input card).
 Specifying a nonzero depth for a particular outlet results in that outlet being treated as a floating outlet with a centerline elevation at DEPTH meters below the current water surface.
 This condition allows some outlets to be treated as floating outlets, an alternative to the original code that allowed one outlet to be “lowered” with the water surface if the ELCONT input was ON.